 Free project management software often comes with security challenges.
 Robust security requires maintenance that doesn’t usually come with free software.
-In some instances, you’re agreeing (in that terms and conditions page that of course you read very carefully) to share your data with the software company in exchange for free use of the platform.
+In some instances, you’re agreeing (in that terms and conditions page that of course, you read very carefully) to share your data with the software company in exchange for the free use of the platform.
 If you’re organizing your grocery list or home renovation, no problem, but you probably don’t want to give away customer data.

 When you’re starting small, a free project management software seems great.
 But what happens when you’re very successful and you need project management software that can scale with your business?
 Many of the free options can’t handle the increased demand, and you’re forced to upgrade to a paid plan and maybe even switch platforms entirely.

-The old adage “you get what you pay for” is never more true than when it comes to customer service.
+The old adage “you get what you pay for” is never truer than when it comes to customer service.
 Your team is going to have questions about how to use the software, whether and how it can perform certain functions, and what to do if they accidentally mess something up.
 Free plans don’t come with support.
 You’re either stuck trying to untangle messes on your own, or you have to pay for someone to help you.

 You think you’re getting free project management software, but what you’re really getting is task management disguised as project management.
 Kanban boards, Gantt charts, and to-do lists are great, but there’s so much more to project management.
 Comprehensive project management requires a suite of modules that help you coordinate every aspect of the project– not just the tasks.